-The Silage Science course will develop your knowledge of modern forage and grain ensilage systems, giving you the skills to integrate recent research into your work.
-The course will examine: silage evaluation; fermentation; microbiology; inoculant development; pathogen transfer; and food safety.
-Although its focus will be on pasture-based systems, processes for grain and non-arable crops will be described and evaluated.
+This course will develop your knowledge of modern forage and grain ensilage systems, giving you the skills to integrate recent research into your work.

 It will examine silage evaluation, fermentation, microbiology, inoculant development, pathogen transfer, and food safety.
 Although its focus will be on pasture-based systems, processes for grain and non-arable crops will be reviewed and evaluated.

 • Fundamentals of silage production – an overview of the ensiling process and assessing the environmental impact of silage production.

 • Silage biochemistry and analysis – a detailed look at the biochemical changes that occur during the ensiling process.